thinknathan/defold-estring/README.md

 -- 		4: "HH:mm"
 -- 		5: "mm:ss"
 -- delimiter: (string, optional) The delimiter used in the formatted time.
 Default is ":".
--- amString: (string, optional) The string representing "AM".
-Default is "AM".
--- pmString: (string, optional) The string representing "PM".
-Default is "PM".

 -- Format a number
 local resultFormatNumber = estring.format_number(1234567.89, 2, ",", ".")